Cloudy weather expected in capital

 By Laman Ismayilova

-Cloudy and mostly rainless weather is expected in Baku on January 14.
-It will be foggy in some places.
-North wind will blow.
+Cloudy weather is expected in Baku on January 17.
+Rain is expected in the evening.
+The south wind will blow.

-Rainless and foggy weather is expected in the country's regions.
-West wind will blow.
+The weather will be foggy in the country's regions.
+Snow will fall in mountains.
+West wind will blow and occasionally intensify in some places.

 As for the medical-meteorological forecast, the weather will be favorable for people sensitive to the weather.